Gaming with a drawing tablet

 They know a tremendous amount about the hardware, drivers, etc. Some conduct original research and testing of tablets.
 Some write code for OpenTabletDriver.

-I would consider them **absolute experts** - far beyond any drawing tablet reviewer out there and myself.
+I would consider them **absolute experts** — far beyond any drawing tablet reviewer, including me.

 They are also **incredibly sensitive** to microscopic behaviors, latencies, etc. in drawing tablets - far more than someone who has typically has used tablets only for creative tasks.